CSU Regional Archives and University Art Collection is a combined-function repository on the South Campus of Charles Sturt University in Wagga Wagga.

 Whilst we serve the University, its staff and students, our collections and advice are also available to the general public.
 We welcome anyone with an interest in art and regional history to visit our Search Room or contact one of our staff.

 We are responsible for managing the archives of the University's divisions, offices, faculties and schools.
 We are also the caretakers of the records from the precursor educational institutions of the University, stretching back to 1896.

 The CSU Art Collection has been professionally curated for many years and has grown to have a strong focus on quality twentieth century Australian art.
 Much of the collection is on display throughout the many campuses of the University.

-We are the designated regional repository of State Records NSW in the Riverina and Murray areas.
+We are the designated Regional Archives Centre for the State Archives and Records Authority of NSW in the Riverina and Murray areas.
 This role permits us to collect, house and make available the archives of state government agencies in this region.

 Our Regional Records Collection is comprised of private, non-government archives of historical interest created within our collecting region by businesses, professionals, community organisations, and individuals.